 Services provided include FreedomCoin, Escrow Service, Fast & Automated Shipping Refund, and FFLGuard.

-GunBroker.com offers a variety of payment gateways to include: BitRail, Fast Charge Payment Gateway, BankCard USA, and Payment Alliance International
+GunBroker.com offers a variety of payment gateways including: BitRail, Fast Charge Payment Gateway, BankCard USA, and Payment Alliance International

 E-Commerce tools available to sellers include Ecomdash, CrossxPostit, Listagun, Rapid Gun Systems, Celerant Technologies, Cervelle, and Pawnmaster.